Low-key lighting: Examples in film

 The term "low key" is also used in cinematography and photography to refer to any scene with a high lighting ratio, especially if there is a predominance of shadowy areas.
 It tends to heighten the sense of alienation felt by the viewer, hence is typically used in dramas, film noir, and horror films.

 Some classic noir films that have used the technique include The Big Sleep, Double Indemnity, and others.
 In The Big Sleep, lamps are frequently used as light sources and often only illuminate certain details in a scene, creating sharp silhouettes and providing a stark lighting contrast for much of the film.
-Specific examples of the technique’s use regarding the lamps occur whenever Philip Marlowe (played by Humphrey Bogart) has to place a phone call to the police.
-He turns on a lamp every time he does so, indicating his return to the side of the “good guys.”
+Specific examples of the technique's use regarding the lamps occur whenever Philip Marlowe (played by Humphrey Bogart) has to place a phone call to the police.
+He turns on a lamp every time he does so, indicating his return to the side of the "good guys".

-In Double Indemnity, the lighting in Walter Neff’s (played by Fred MacMurray) confession scenes underscores the murder which he is confessing to, and suggests a “dark” aspect to his character.
-In addition, low key lighting appears in the film in numerous other instances, such as the scenes taking place in Phyllis’s (played by Barbara Stanwick) house, more specifically when either Neff or Phyllis is alone or together within the home.
+In Double Indemnity, the lighting in Walter Neff's (played by Fred MacMurray) confession scenes underscores the murder which he is confessing to, and suggests a “dark” aspect to his character.
+In addition, low key lighting appears in the film in numerous other instances, such as the scenes taking place in Phyllis's (played by Barbara Stanwyck) house, more specifically when either Neff or Phyllis is alone or together within the home.

 The chiaroscuro effect the technique often created was also used liberally in classic noir.
 An example of such a filmmaking choice can be seen in the 1940 film noir Stranger on the Third Floor, which used the lighting contrast to highlight the fantastical qualities of the environment.
 Chiaroscuro and by extension low key lighting was also used to great effect in German expressionist cinema, widely considered a forerunner of film noir.